Last updated: May 3, 2026

 How much does the South Carolina cosmetology exam cost?

-The total exam cost is $135: $70 for the written exam (100 multiple-choice questions, 75% to pass) and $65 for the practical exam (hands-on demonstration).
-If you fail either part, you can retake that portion for the same fee.
+The written exam costs $70 (100 multiple-choice questions, 75% to pass) and the practical exam costs $65 (hands-on demonstration).
+Total: $135.
+If you fail either portion, you retake that portion only for the same fee.

 Do I need a salon permit in South Carolina?

 Yes.
-All salons must obtain a Shop/Salon Permit from the Board of Cosmetology ($50 initial, $50 renewal every 2 years).
-The Board will conduct an on-site inspection to verify compliance with facility, sanitation, and safety requirements before issuing the permit.
+All salons must hold a Shop/Salon Permit from the Board of Cosmetology ($50 initial, $50 renewal every 2 years by June 30 of even-numbered years).
+The Board conducts an on-site inspection before issuing the permit.
+The permit follows the location, not the owner — it must be maintained even if stylists are booth renters rather than employees.

-Can I operate a salon from my home in South Carolina?
+Can I do natural hair braiding without a cosmetology license in South Carolina?

 How much does it cost to start a salon in South Carolina?